CleepDevice/cleep-cli/README.md

 It uses rsync commands to synchronize files.

 The [watchdog](https://pypi.org/project/watchdog/) python library is used to detect changes on filesystem.
-According to changed files, it detects if change occurs on frontend or backend files and send commands to running Cleep software.
+According to changed files, it detects if change occurs on frontend or backend files and send commands to restart Cleep application.